treyyearsley/final-project-TreyY/Trees.md

 ## Example Problem
+Please see Example problem to learn how to Insert into and Traverse through a tree.

+This problem is simply creating a Binary Search Tree, Adding Values, then traversing through the tree and printing the values.
 [Example Problem](ds3-example)

 ## Student Problem
 Please attempt the problem on your own before looking at the solution.

+You like to go fishing and you want to track the quantities of fish you catch.
+Create a new Binary Search Tree, insert you quantities of fish into the tree, then traverse through the tree and print the results to the screen.
+Use the example as a guideline to complete this problem.

 [Student Problem](ds3-problem)